 3.0 Major Technical or Regulatory Issues

 The workplan for the site investigation was submitted by Berg Oliver and Associates, Inc. in Feb., 2002.
 TCEQ staff provided comments and sent a letter requesting additional information in April 2002.
 Site investigation activities began on 08/04/03.
 The site investigation and assessment was completed at the end of August 2003.
 As part of the site investigation, Berg Oliver and Associates, installed six groundwater monitoring wells along the perimeter.
 Sample results from the wells indicated americium-241 (Am-241) at 19 pCi/L in one monitoring well and chlorobenzene, above residential levels under Texas Risk Reduction Program (TRRP), in another well.
 In addition, the consultant performed a complete site survey and identified six areas with radiological contamination.
 The consultant advanced borings in the six contaminated areas and installed dry wells for down-hole surveys.
 The surveys indicated contamination in three of the dry wells, with surface readings as high as 500 μR/hr and readings at 1.5 feet below grade up to 1,300 μR/hr.
 Soil samples taken in the same locations indicated concentrations of Cs-137 as high as 1,290 pCi/g at the surface.
 The TCEQ requested that four additional wells be installed outside the property line in the right-of-way to determine if any offsite migration had occurred.
 The consultants installed the wells prior to getting approval of the workplan to do so.
 TCEQ staff is currently reviewing the consultant response to comments on QA/QC issues related to sample results of the samples taken from the four additional monitoring wells.
-As of 08/09/10 no additional work or sampling has occurred at the site.
+No additional work or sampling has occurred at the site.